akinanop/mvl-solver/EXAMPLES.md

 # Some simple problems

 Here I put some examples of problems formalized in mvl-DIMACS language.
-For some of them there is a corresponding script.
+For some of them there is a corresponding script in /tests/ folder.

 ## Pigeonhole problem